ONEARMY/academy/docs/plastic/safety.md

 <img style="margin-left: 0;" src="../assets/plastic/ventilation_three.jpg" width="600"/>

 LEV stands for Local Exhaust Ventilation, which is an industry standard to ventilate toxic air efficiently.
-This system is made of three parts: a hood for allowing contaminant clouds to enter the LEV, ducting which transfers air and the contaminant from the hood to the discharge point, and attached to a centrifugal fan with 780-1000 cubic meter (of what?) per hour.
+This system is made of three parts: a hood for allowing contaminant clouds to enter the LEV, ducting which transfers air and the contaminant from the hood to the discharge point, and attached to a centrifugal fan with 780-1000 cubic meter per hour.

 ## Activated Carbon